 Figure out if and how net metering works in your area.
 If you're connected to the grid, many utility companies allow you to sell any extra energy you produce back to the grid to help offset the cost of the energy you take from it at night.
 This is net metering and it benefits both parties.

 Understand the available incentives and/or financing.
 Many governments have incentives for installing rooftop solar.
 Make sure you know what those are and the steps for getting them.

 What about the cost?

 Conversations about solar always end up at cost, because installation can be costly.
-However, costs have dropped 70% over the last 10 years and is continuing to drop as technology has developed and solar is becoming more mainstream.
+However, costs have dropped 70% over the last 10 years and are continuing to drop as technology has developed and solar is becoming more mainstream.
 And in some parts of the world, solar is more cost-effective than connecting to a grid.

-Across several different sites checked, average installation costs in the U.S. showed between $2.80-$4.40/watt, with average costs in the $3.00-$3.50 range.
-So for a home that needs a 6 kilowatt system, cost could be around $18,000-$21,000 BEFORE any deductions (keep in mind that this is a very loose estimate; it is best to get quotes from several installers for a more accurate estimate for your needs).
+Across several different estimators I checked, average installation costs in the U.S. showed between $2.80-$4.40/watt, with average costs in the $3.00-$3.50 range.
+So for a home that needs a 6 kilowatt system, cost could be around $18,000-$21,000 BEFORE any deductions (keep in mind that this is a very loose estimate; it is best to get quotes from several installers for a more accurate estimate of your needs).
 Governments often offer a financial incentive for going solar that makes the cost much easier to swallow.
 And remember that this is the initial investment - you will be saving money in the long run.
 The length of time it takes to recoup the cost varies widely (I’ve seen estimates between 4-20 years), so this is a good question to discuss with an installer.